SdkcInstruments/Helical/README.md

 # Calibration Mode

 To calibrate all knobs and CV inputs:
+If you are using the Addition, please make sure to calibrate its knobs.
 1. Turn off power and disconnect all patch cables.
 2. Hold **reloAd** and **relOad** buttons while powering on.
 Release when left LED turns red.
 3. Turn all knobs fully CCW.